Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Applications

 \subsection{Quadratic Bosonic Interaction}

-Our first example for a quadratic Hamiltonian whose diagonalization requires Bogoliubov transformations ``beyond the Shale--Stinespring condition'' is inspired by \cite{Derezinski2017}.
-We consider a free massive bosonic scalar field, which is interacting by a Wick square $ :\phi(\bx)^2:, \phi(\bx) = a^\dagger(\bx) + a(\bx) $.
+Our first example for a quadratic Hamiltonian whose diagonalization requires Bogoliubov transformations ``beyond the Shale/Shale--Stinespring condition'' is inspired by \cite{Derezinski2017}.
+We consider a free massive bosonic scalar field, which is interacting by a Wick square $ :\phi(\bx)^2: $, with $ \phi(\bx) = a^\dagger(\bx) + a(\bx) $.
 We discretize the momentum by putting the system in a box $ \bx \in [-\pi, \pi]^3 $ with periodic boundary conditions.
-Further, the Wick square is weighted by a real--valued external field $ \kappa \in C_c^\infty([-\pi, \pi]^3), \kappa(\bx) \in \CCC $.
+Further, the Wick square is weighted by a real-valued external field $ \kappa \in C_c^\infty([-\pi, \pi]^3), \kappa(\bx) \in \CCC $.
 The Hamiltonian then reads

 with $ \hat{\kappa}(\bp) = \overline{\hat{\kappa}(- \bp)} $ denoting the Fourier transform of $ \kappa(\bx) $.
 For simplicity, we assume that $ \kappa(\bx) = \mathrm{const.} $, so we can write $ \hat{\kappa}(\bp) = \kappa \delta(\bp) $, $ \kappa \in \RRR $.